 Evolution of minds and languages.
 What evolved first and develops first in children:

 Languages for communicating, or languages for thinking (Generalised Languages: GLs)

-Although many details regarding the internal forms representation used by other species and pre-verbal children are still unknown there seem to be the following requirements to be met by any proposed form of representation (information encoding) that can explain the observed competences.
-We call such forms of representation Generalised Languages (GLs) because they have so much in common with the forms that are normally called language, despite the two main differences, namely (a) GLs are used for internal purposes (e.g. contents of perception, expressing goals, reasoning, planning, controlling actions, learning) rather than for communication with other individuals, and (b) they need not take linear formats nor be composed only of discrete elements.
-Note that human sign languages share the features in (b).
+Although many details regarding the internal forms representation used by other species and pre-verbal children are still unknown, there seem to be the following requirements to be met by any proposed form of representation (information encoding) that can explain the observed competences.
+We call such forms of representation Generalised Languages (GLs) because they have so much in common with the forms that are normally called languages, despite the two main differences, namely (a) GLs are used for internal purposes (e.g. contents of perception, expressing goals, reasoning, planning, controlling actions, learning) rather than for communication with other individuals, and (b) they need not take linear formats nor be composed only of discrete elements.
+Note that human sign languages illustrate (b).